gvwilson/11-techbook/README.md

 they still need book-length expositions, which means someone has to write them and publish them.

-One of us (Haberman) has been helping people product instructional content for most of her career: prior to becoming Director of Learning Solutions at Anaconda she spent 14 years in book publishing, with three of those years at O'Reilly Media signing and developing technical books.
+One of us (Haberman) has been helping writers and experts produce instructional content for most of her career: prior to becoming Director of Learning Solutions at Anaconda she spent 14 years in book publishing, with several years at O'Reilly Media signing and developing technical books.
 The other (Wilson) has written four books on programming, co-authored three others, and edited six.